MFR information for accountants

 AASB 101 states “an entity shall not offset assets and liabilities or income and expenses, unless required or permitted by an Australian Accounting Standard”.

 Therefore, related entity liability loans cannot be “offset” against related entity asset loans unless permitted to do so by accounting standards (ie AASB 124).

 Usually, a company’s internal management accounts will list an asset such as motor vehicle or plant and equipment at the value that it could be reasonably sold for.
 This is the value that could be received if the company was to sell the asset at any given moment.

 The depreciated or written down value of these assets will look completely different.
-This usually happens once the relevant accounting standards have been applied to the financial statements (ie AASB 116), and the finalised financial statements will then show what an asset is worth for tax purposes.
+This usually happens once the relevant accounting standards have been applied to the financial statements (ie AASB 116).

 This can cause issues with a company’s financial statements when reporting to the QBCC, as the financial statements will be shown with lesser values attributed to the assets.

 For the QBCC’s annual financial reporting obligations, we do accept internal management accounts being provided for SC1 / SC2 licensees, and Categories 1-3.
 This means, we would accept the financials at book value (for annual reporting).